TeamPiped/rustypipe/notes/po_token.md

 `MnToZ2brHmyo0ehfKtK_EWUq60dPYDXksNX_UsaniM_Uj6zbtiIZujCHY02hr7opxB_n3XHetJQCBV9cnNHovuhvDqrjfxsKR-sjn-eIxqv3qOZKphvyDpQzlYBnT2AXK41R-ti6iPonrvlvKIASNmYX2lhsEg==`

 The token is generated from YouTubes Botguard script.
-The token is bound to the visitor data cookie used to fetch the player data.
+The token is bound to the visitor data ID used to fetch the player data.

 This feature has been A/B-tested for a few weeks.
 During that time, refetching the player in case